MFYalcin/Electronics-/README.md

 # Electronics-
-- There are going to be both simple and complex electronics projects through Fritzing and TinkerCad applications without the use of Arduino
+- There are going to be both simple and complex electronics projects through Fritzing and TinkerCad applications without the use of real Arduino microcontroller.